 Of course every well-crafted piece of film deserves a fitting soundtrack.
 This soundscape was provided by Manitoba-born composer and singer Alexis Kochan along with her ensemble, Paris To Kyiv.
 The song has its roots in a Ukrainian lullaby entitled, Oj Khodyt Son Kolo Vikon (A Dream Passes By The Windows), and is said to be the inspiration behind Gershwin’s Summertime.
 It is a deliberately-chosen piece of music that captures the essence of the museum’s architecture and the spirit of hope within.

-This story was written by Ron Sawchuk, VP creative services.
+By Ron Sawchuk, VP creative services.